tylerireland/MTSi/MIXR/code/README.md

-This folder contains all of the tutorial's code
+This folder contains all of the tutorials' code